wfschneidergroup/wfschneidergroup.github.io/Instructions to update group webpage.md

 people photos
 research descriptions and figures

-## Section A. Preparations before you can edit files
+## Section A. Preparations before you can update webpage
 The files to make the group webpage are hosted on Github.
 Before you can make any modifications, you have to complete the three things.
 1. Have a Github account
-2. Ask Prof. Schneider (or anyone else who has access to the group Github account) to add you to the contributor to the webpage repository.
+2. Ask Prof. Schneider (or anyone else who has access to the group Github account) to add you as a contributor to the webpage repository.
 3. Then git clone the web folder to your own laptop.
 ```
-git clone link
+git clone folder_link
 ```
-## Section B. General Procedures to edit files
+## Section B. General Procedures to update webpage
  After you have a Github account and have cloned the web folder to your local folder, you can start to make modifications to update the web page.
 Each update consists of 3 steps.
 1. Git pull to download the latest version of files
 ```